Assam

 Summary

-While speaking to LCW, Lohit Moran, who is a representative of Kordoiguir Anchalik Yubak Sangha, a local grassroots organization, said, "Since 1992, more than 20 villages disappeared as a result of flood and erosion.
-In 2018, Padmadhar Moran died from flood erosion.
-It's so unfortunate that for more than 20 years, a vast amount of government land is being illegally encroached upon by local businessmen and other groups."
+While speaking to LCW, Lohit Moran, who is a representative of the affected community and Kordoiguir Anchalik Yubak Sangha, a local grassroots organization, said, "Since 1992, more than 20 villages disappeared as a result of flood and erosion.
+In 2018, an elder of the village, Padmadhar Moran died from flood erosion.
+It's so unfortunate that for more than 20 years, a vast amount of government land is being illegally encroached upon by local businessmen and other wealthy groups, yet, no action has been taken so far."

 Bhaben Moran, one of the affected community members told LCW, "We need justice.
 We have lost all of our lands to flood erosion.
 Can you see under what conditions we are living in this school playground?
 We have given up on all our hopes.
 Please help us."